NeutralTheGreat/Dungeon-Blitz-presevation-Files/README.md

-# Dungeon Blitz - Preservation Files
+# Dungeon Blitz - Preservation Project

-This repository holds data of Dungeon Blitz Flash game.
+This Dungeon Blitz preservation project is dedicated to preserving this Flash game so that it's not lost to time.